exactly-once/workshop/Lectures/Definitions.md

 ## Dictionary

-Before we jump head-fist into implementation let me clarify some terms I am going to use.
+Before we jump head-first into implementation let me clarify some terms I am going to use.

 ### Endpoint